List of 40 Famous Forests in India to visit

 Rajaji National Park is Famous for Which Animal

-The core region of Rajaji National Park is a tiger reserve, Currently having 37 tigers and two tigresses.
+The core region of Rajaji National Park is a tiger reserve, currently having 37 tigers and two tigresses.
 It is also known for its impressive population of Asian Elephants.
-Leopard, Striped hyena, Hanuman Langur, Indian Hare, Indian Porcupine, Goral, etc., are other often seen animals.
+Leopard, Striped hyena, Hanuman Langur, Indian Hare, Indian Porcupine, Goral, etc., are other often-seen animals.

 Best Time to Visit Rajaji National Park